Janity-hub/design-portfolio/digital-illustration/Fireworks-Outside-the-Window.md

+---
-# Fireworks Outside the Window —  Landscape Practice
+title: "Fireworks Outside the Window —  Landscape Practice"
+date: 2025-05-29
+categories: ["Digital illustration"]
+---

 > *“A quiet celebration seen from indoors — light, warmth, and a little smile drawn in fog.”*